 3. Solana DeFi Activity And TVL Are Surging

-Solana’s DeFi activity has risen sharply, with total value locked on Solana reaching about $11.4 billion in late September 2025.
+Solana’s DeFi activity has risen sharply, with total value locked on Solana reaching about $13 billion September 2025, whilst it has since dropped to $6.3 billion as of April 2026 this move is more reflective of the overall crypto environment right now.

-Projects that aggregate liquidity and margin trading report higher daily volumes, which creates fee revenue and on chain demand for SOL.
+Protocols focused on liquidity aggregation and margin trading continue to generate meaningful daily volume, supporting fee revenue and reinforcing on-chain demand for SOL.

 4. Solana Real Ecosystem Adoption: Wallets, Marketplaces, And Dexs